jayonsoftware/GpuTest/README.md

-# GpuTest
-Example code to compare performance between your CPU and GPU https://ilgpu.net/
+Sample Code to Learn about GPU programing in C# using https://ilgpu.net/